 Running a website and not focusing on SEO is like buying a car and not driving it.
 Your website is ready and waiting to welcome visitors, but without turning the key in the ignition, it has no power to generate them.
 SEO can be daunting at the best of times; nothing stays the same on the internet for long, and the fast-paced nature of algorithm changes and fierce competition makes the experience even harder.
 However, as daunting as it is, the results from SEO are too incredible to ignore (when done correctly).

 If you find yourself asking ‘why isn’t my SEO campaign working?’ daily, then you’re in the right place.
-Believe it or not, there are several reasons as to why things might not be going your way, and as an SEO agency with plenty of experience in the field, we’re here to lay them out on the table.
+Believe it or not, there are several reasons as to why things might not be going your way, and as an ecommerce SEO agency in London with plenty of experience in the field, we’re here to lay them out on the table.

 What are the benefits of SEO?